Danny575-ui/student_portfolio/README.md

 ## Project Description
-A web page showcasing the student’s information,  skills, projects, experience, achievements along with important links to github, linkedin,etc.
+A portfolio template showcasing the student’s information,  skills, projects, experience, achievements along with important links to github, linkedin,etc.

 ## Outline of the Solution
 ### Planning and Design: